 So perhaps this lockdown is a good time to find our inner compassion to stop abusing animals and nature, and reduce the danger to our own lives?

-Why go vegan (or consume less animal products for sustainable living)
+Why turn vegan (or consume less animal products)

 - The animal suffering: Being vegan is simply a pledge to stop exploiting animals – to the greatest extent possible.
 That means not using animals for their meat, eggs, milk etc. Not separating them from their babies or castrating them.
 Not buying products made of leather, silk, wool and down feather.
 Not using toiletries and cosmetics tested on animals.
 Not supporting zoos, not riding animals, not using them to carry our loads.
 Not supporting the pet industry.
 If it involves an animal, first google to see what it entails.